solo-io/gloo/docs/getting_started/kubernetes/basic_routing.md

-## Basic Routing
+## Gateway Routing

 API Gateways can route incoming traffic to backend services.
 Gloo can automatically discover backend services based on plugins that it uses that know intimate details about the platform or environment on which it's running.
 In this tutorial we look at Gloo's basic upstream discovery and routing capabilities.
 For more advanced *function* routing, take a look at the [function routing](../function_routing) tutorial.

 ### What you'll need
 - [`kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
-- Kubernetes v1.8+ deployed somewhere.
+- Kubernetes v1.11.3+ deployed somewhere.
 [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) is a great way to get a cluster up quickly.

 ### Steps

-1. Gloo and Envoy [installed](../../installation/kubernetes.md) and running on Kubernetes.
+1. The Gloo Gateway [installed](../../installation/README.md) and running on Kubernetes.

 1. Next, deploy the Pet Store app to kubernetes: